Category: Weekly Reflections

 The People Yearn for iMovie

 I’ve said this before, and I’ll say it again, I love iMovie.
-It’s not the best software, not the most advanced for the easiest to use, but I love it anyway, for all its flaws.
+It’s not the best software, not the most advanced, or the easiest to use, but I love it anyway, for all its flaws.
 I’ve tried every free editing software in the book, and while some come close (like CapCut), iMovie reigns supreme.
 I think it’s less about the quality of the software and more about how this is an app I’ve grown up using, since I was an aspiring director at age 8.

 I use iMovie for the grunt work of montaging.
 It’s a wonderful platform for getting all my videos into one place and editing them down to a respectable length, going with the beat of whatever song I think fits the montage.
 I use CapCut for aesthetics like captions, or filters/transitions if I’m really going all out.